int19h/jbomohi/dict/atriium/comments.md

 latin so that is why I stayed close to the original ( like: spagetis ) It was adopted into English ( and Dutch btw ) without change also.

+## 2017-04-13T05:32:15Z — krtisfranks (comment 3197, on definition 69497, in reply to 3196)

+Re: cmevla, not brivla

+martain wrote:
+> The server did not accept my initial suggestion 'atriiume'

+Oh, yeah.
+That is a tosmabru.
+Sorry.
+I did not pay attention to that, earlier.

+> therefore I
+> tried 'atriium' instead.

+It still needs to be a brivla though.

+> But it does very spefically refer to a word from
+> latin so that is why I stayed close to the original ( like: spagetis )

+Yes, that makes sense and is good.
+The right morphology would be that of a fu'ivla, which is appropriate.

+> It
+> was adopted into English ( and Dutch btw ) without change also.

+This is irrelevant because we are discussing - in particular - Lojban morphology, which is bijective with the classing of a word. cmevla classing is wrong for this meaning.